prolixmagus/pe-projects/readme.md

 # Personal Website

 Welcome to my personal website!
-So far, it has gone through four structural iterations.
+So far, it has gone through four structural iterations:

 1. Single page HTML with inline-styles sans flex or grid
 2. Several HTML pages with linked CSS stylesheets using flex